mkkellogg/GaussianSplats3D/README.md

 node util/create-ksplat.js [path to .PLY or .SPLAT] [output file] [compression level = 0] [alpha removal threshold = 1]
 ```

-Currently supported values for `compressionLevel` are `0` or `1`. `0` means no compression, `1` means compression of scale, rotation, and position values from 32-bit to 16-bit.
+Currently supported values for `compressionLevel` are `0`, `1`, or `2`. `0` means no compression and `1` means compression of scale, rotation, position, and spherical harmonics coefficient values from 32-bit to 16-bit. `2` is similar to `1` except spherical harmonics coefficients are compressed to 8-bit.

 <br>